 - How sexual orientation disclosure is linked with social anxiety disorder, phobia, and/or PTSD symptomatology

-With the paper stating that sexual orientation disclosure is linked with social anxiety disorder, phobia, or PTSD symptomatology, Lucy elaborated on this link and provides further comment on the finding that all outcomes in terms of mental health conditions were more prevalent and statistically significant in LGBT+ individuals compared to heterosexual youth.
+- Evidence that all outcomes in terms of mental health conditions were more prevalent and statistically significant in LGBT+ individuals compared to heterosexual youth

-Lucy then turns to discuss what the implications of her systematic review and meta-analysis are for CAMH professionals when working with young LGBT+ patients or clients and explores how schools should prepare for working with LGBT+ students.
+- Implications of her systematic review and meta-analysis for CAMH professionals when working with young LGBT+ patients or clients

-Furthermore, Lucy comments on what we should all be doing in terms of continued advocacy from communities and allies to support and empower LGBT+ youth in the face of adversity, where to find resources to help, and shares her message to policymakers.
+- What we should all be doing in terms of continued advocacy from communities and allies to support and empower LGBT+ youth

 Subscribe to ACAMH mental health podcasts on your preferred streaming platform.
 Just search for ACAMH on; SoundCloud, Spotify, CastBox, Deezer, Google Podcasts, Podcastaddict, JioSaavn, Listen notes, Radio Public, and Radio.com (not available in the EU).
 Plus we are on Apple Podcasts visit the link or click on the icon, or scan the QR code.